poetic/meteor-assets/README.md

 ### Configuration

 ###### How to Use:
 Before running your meteor app add any launch/splash screen images and app icons to the root directory of your folder.
 App icons should be named icon.png and launch/splash screen images should be named splash.png.
 Check requirements for iOS icons below.
+Once the files are generated the package will no longer generate new icons or splash images in order to speed up meteor configuration at startup.

 ###### File Structure:
 ```